jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

 A pentagon's direct children can all reference each other and can be referenced by all ancestors (containment-wise ancestors).
-Globality is only one function of a pentagon.
-Actually a pentagon is a lot like globality, where there are multiple levels of globality and that exists in today's systems.
+Module is only one function of a pentagon.
+Actually a pentagon is a lot like module, where there are multiple levels of module and that exists in today's systems.

 -----